huml-lang/website/content/specification.md

 # HUML specification

 HUML is a machine-readable markup language with a focus on readability by humans.
-It is heavily inspired by YAML and shares significant similarities, but without its complexities, ambiguities, and footguns.
-It is strict about indendentation and spaces, specifically to ensure consistent form across contexts.
+It is inspired by how YAML appears and shares many similarities, but without its complexities, ambiguities, and dangerous footguns.
+It is very strict about indendentation and spaces specifically to ensure consistent form across contexts for readability.

-HUML is ideal for documents, datasets, and configuration files.
+HUML is tailored for configuration, documents, and datasets.

 ## Motivation

-- HUML was primarily born out of the numerous frustrations with YAML, where one easy-to-miss, accidental indentation can dangerously change the semantics of a document.
+- HUML was primarily born out of the numerous frustrations with YAML, where one easy-to-miss, accidental indentation change can dangerously alter the semantics of a document.
-- JSON is universal, but lacks comments, does not have a strict form to for consistent readability across contexts, and has comma related ambiguities.
+- JSON is universal, but lacks comments, does not have a strict form to for consistent readability across contexts, has comma related ambiguities, and bracket-matching woes which makes human-editing difficult.
 - Other popular markup languages such as TOML and HCL are configuration oriented.
 NestedText is an interesting approach, but is too primitive to be suitable for wider usecases.
+- Of these, YAML is the one that comes closest to indicating structure and hierarchy visually.

 Ultimately, a new markup language is a subjective endevaour (it was even in 2001, as evidenced by YAML's original name, "*Yet Another ...*").
-HUML looks like YAML, but borrows characteristics from many existing languages with the primary focus on enforcing human redability and accessibility.
+HUML looks like YAML, but borrows characteristics from many existing languages with the primary focus on enforcing human redability and consistency across contexts.

+But really, why?
+Why not!

+## Goals
+- Human readability and editability.
+- Visual comprehension of data structures and hierarchies.
+- Avoid footguns and ambiguities in syntax and data types.
+- As few ways of representing something as possible for consistency.
+- Strictness for form and consistency.
+- Avoid the need for visual formatters.

 ---